doraadong/TraSig/README.md

 The example inputs and outputs can be found under the folder [example](example).
 You may follow the [tutorial](tutorials/Run_TraSig_on_example_data.ipynb) to run TraSig on the example data and analyze the outputs.
 You may also obtain the analysis outputs by running the aforementioned script [analyze_outputs](tutorails/analyze_outputs.py) using command-line.
 See the tutorial for more details.

 ## Prepare inputs
 To run TraSig, we need to have 4 input files.
 Here is a [tutorial](tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results of any trajectory inference method included in [dynverse](https://dynverse.org/).
 You can find the example expression data (input) and trajectory inference result (output) under the folder [trajectory](trajectory).
-You may also prepare these inputs by running the aforementioned script [prepare_inputs](tutorails/prepare_inputs.py) using command-line.
+You may also prepare the inputs for TraSig by running the aforementioned script [prepare_inputs](tutorails/prepare_inputs.py) using command-line.
 See the tutorial for more details.

 # Credits